G-Rath/audit-app/README.md

 large, you should consider replacing a dependency if it's making your app less secure.

-The `paths` output format (detailed below) can be useful in updating your ignores list by providing a list of all the current vulnerabilities in your apps dependency tree that can be copied & pasted.
+The `paths` output format (detailed above) can be useful in updating your ignores list by providing a list of all the current vulnerabilities in your apps dependency tree that can be copied & pasted.